 Causes of nitrogen deficiency in plants

-Major causes of nitrogen deficiency in plants include:
+Major causes of deficiency of nitrogen in plants include:

 - N deficiency is common in sandy, well-drained, fast-leaching soils.

-- Overwatering from irrigation and rain causes nitrogen deficiency.
+- Overwatering from irrigation and rain causes deficiency of nitrogen in plants.

 - Proper soil aeration delivers sufficient O2 to aerobic and facultative aerobic nitrogen-fixing microorganisms, preventing nitrogen famine.
 But denitrifying bacteria consume NO2/NO3 in low-oxygen soils.
 Poor aeration also turns plant-useful nitrates into greenhouse gas N2O.